 In-class Oral Presentations

 You will need to make two short oral presentations in front of the class throughout the quarter.
-Roughly how this works is that ~5 students will each make an individual 4-minute presentation about the reading prompt for the day.
 You don't need to use slides, but if you want to, please put them as public links in Google Slides and post it to Piazza; that way, I can open your slides on my laptop so you don't have to plug your laptop in.
+(Note: Due to the small classroom layout this quarter, it may be better if we don't use slides.
+You can also just present from your seat; no need to stand up in front of the class.)

 During each class session I will ask for volunteers to give their presentation during the next session.
 If not enough students volunteer, then I will pick at random from the remaining students who haven't talked yet and post the list of speakers on Piazza.